maxrugen/hue-dash-switch/README.md

 # Running Script
 And that's it.
 Run the [app.js](../master/app.js) script by entering
 ```
-$ sudo node app.js
+node app.js
 ```
 into your console and you are good to go!
 Your Amazon Dash button is now a switch for your Philips Hue setup.

 # LaunchDaemon
-If you do not want to manually run the script with the `sudo node app.js` command every time your computer boots up or you simply dislike having an open console window running the script 24/7, I highly recommend using a LaunchDaemon for the script so macOS will run it in the background every time you start your computer.
+If you do not want to manually run the script with the `node app.js` command every time your computer boots up or you simply dislike having an open console window running the script 24/7, I highly recommend using a LaunchDaemon for the script so macOS will run it in the background every time you start your computer.

 Copy the given [huedash.plist](../master/huedash.plist) file to your Desktop.